Skip to main content

 Matata de Caranguejo

-Crab cooked with cassava leaves, ground peanuts, and coconut milk - a specialty of northern coastal areas showing Swahili influences.
+Crab cooked with cassava leaves, ground peanuts and coconut milk, a dish of the northern coast that carries clear Swahili influence.

 Grilled Lobster